slap42/slap42/README.md

 Slap42 is a game I am building live on Twitch.

+Big shout out to kutobu__, been there since day one, a true believer in the process 🙏💯 p0lloc is cool too I guess

 ## How to play

 Right now the only way to play is to compile the game from source yourself.